-Montenegro never ceases to amaze - in the new season it is planned to open the famous Lipska Cave near Skadar Lake for tourists to visit.
-A bit of history: Lipskaya Cave was discovered by the famous English archaeologist Austin Henry Layard (Lejard), who specialized in the study of the Middle East, who first mentions Lipskaya Cave in his writings in 1839.
-The cave was explored to a depth of 3512 meters, of which about 2 will be open to tourists km.
-The Lipska Cave is a system of corridors and halls that got their names, for example, the most beautiful hall of the cave is named after the famous Montenegrin ruler and philosopher Njegos.
-The indescribable aesthetic charm of the cave is made up of underground rivers, lakes, and, of course, stalactites and stalagmites of various shapes and sizes, which only nature could create!
+Montenegro continues to amaze.
+The famous Lipa Cave near Lake Skadar is scheduled to open to tourists this season.
+A little history: Lipa Cave was discovered by the renowned English archaeologist Austen Henry Layard, who specialized in the study of the Middle East and first mentioned it in his works in 1839.
+The cave has been explored to a depth of 3,512 meters, of which approximately 2 km will be open to tourists.
+Lipa Cave is a system of corridors and chambers, each named after itself.
+For example, the most beautiful chamber is named after the famous Montenegrin ruler and philosopher, Njegoš.
+The cave's indescribable aesthetic beauty is enhanced by underground rivers, lakes, and, of course, stalactites and stalagmites of a wide variety of shapes and sizes, as only nature could have created!

-Approximately here is a barely visible entrance to the Lipskaya Cave, more precisely, it is a pit that is not so easy to see, and the locals found out about its existence after a puppy fell into the pit!
+Around here is the barely visible entrance to the Lipskaya Cave, or more precisely –, a pit that is not so easy to see, and local residents learned of its existence after a puppy fell into the pit!

 Stalactites of different colors and shapes hang colorfully from everywhere

-Stalagmites tend to stalactites - when such encounters happen, pillars or columns are obtained
+Stalagmites tend to stalactites – when such encounters occur, pillars or columns are formed

 Lipska cave is about 3 km of corridors and halls